Impact Investment Policy

 Our mission is to invest client capital in private assets and companies that generate environmental benefits such as climate change mitigation, natural resources preservation and biodiversity protection, while yielding attractive financial returns.
 Sustainable development is therefore at the core of Adiant Capital’s investment scope and strategy.

-The present Impact Investment Principles (“IIP”) detail the background, commitments (Section 3 – Commitments) and processes (Section 4 – Processes) that support our investment thesis and operational activities.
+The present Impact Investment Principles (“IIP”) detail the background, commitments and processes that support our investment thesis and operational activities.
 It applies to Adiant Capital and the investments it considers and shall be interpreted in accordance with local regulation and laws.

 We are committed to implement the IIP in order to achieve the following: